install.packages('gWidgetsRGtk2') first if not installed

 Related Posts

-To leave a comment for the author, please follow the link and comment on his blog: Statistics, R, Graphics and Fun » R Language.
+To leave a comment for the author, please follow the link and comment on their blog: Statistics, R, Graphics and Fun » R Language.